RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 ---

 Now that you have migrating an existing Java EE app to the cloud with JBoss and OpenShift, you are ready to start modernizing the application by breaking the monolith into smaller microservices in incremental steps, and employing modern techniques to ensure the application runs well in a distributed and containerized environment.

-But first, you'll need to dive a bit deeper into OpenShift and how it supports the end-to-end developer workflow.